Did you know private companies can regulate traffic on state-maintained roads?

-The development across the highway from the Citibank campus should create a significant need for a new traffic signal at the intersection of Hwy 211 and Lambda Drive.
-Development of this signal is being done by the developer of the Hidden Canyons subdivision and is already underway.
+Once that Microsoft building - and the residential development nearby - is done, you should see a significant need for a new traffic signal at the intersection of Hwy 211 and Lambda Drive.
+Development of this signal is being done by the developer of the Hidden Canyons subdivision and is already underway (Citibank and Microsoft, we hear, are pitching in as well).
 We don't have a timeline on this signal because it's a private development.
 We will inspect the work once it's complete but do not control the production schedule.

 Take a look at the what's happening - the orange areas are the traffic generators: